mosn/layotto/docs/en/start/state/start.md

 Parameter Description:

--p 6380:6379: Map port 6379 of the container to port 6380 of the host.
+`-p 6380:6379`: Map port 6379 of the container to port 6380 of the host.
 The outside can directly access the Redis service through the host ip:6380.

 ### Run Layotto